 Escarpments enclose the valley to the east and west.
 A series of lakes and volcanoes lie on the rift floor.
 Lake Turkana occupies the northern end of the Kenyan Great Rift Valley.
 Lake Baringo and Bogoria lie further south of Lake Turkana and Mount Paka.

-Volcanoes spread through the region in Lake Turkana and in the Suguta mudflats, or Suguta Valley south of Lake Turkana.
+Volcanoes spread through the region in Lake Turkana and the Suguta mudflats, or Suguta Valley south of Lake Turkana.
 Emuruangogolak, a shield volcano, straddles the valley to the south of Suguta and further south, Mount Paka and Silali tower from the valley floor.
-Paka, a shield volcano, has an extensive geothermal activity.
+Paka, a shield volcano, has extensive geothermal activity.
 Mount Korosi rise to the south of Paka.
 Menengai, a vast shield volcano, contains a caldera that was formed approximately 8,000 years ago.
 The crater is a major tourist attraction in the rift and overlooks Lake Nakuru to the South.
 This region also includes Lake Elmenteita, Mount Kipipiri, and Lake Naivasha.

 On the South of Lake Naivasha lies the Hell’s Gate National Park and Mount Longonot, a dormant stratovolcano that erupted in the early 1900s.
 Suswa, a shield volcano, is located between Nairobi and Narok.
 In this region, lava flows from recent eruptions (less than 100 years old) are still uncovered by vegetation.
 Lake Magadi is the most southern rift valley lake in Kenya, although the northern end of Lake Natron in Tanzania reaches into Kenya.

 Escarpments form the walls of the rift valley.
 The Elgeyo Escarpment forms a section of the western wall.
 Between the escarpment and the Tugen Hills lies the Kerio Valley at an elevation of 1,000 meters (3,300 ft.).
-The Kerio Valley area contains large deposits Fluorite.
+The Kerio Valley area contains large deposits of Fluorite.
 A steep, natural cliff, Mau Escarpment, runs along the western edge of the Rift Valley near Lake Naivasha.
 It is approximately 3,000 meters (10,000 ft.) high.
 Further south, the Nguruman Escarpment stretches 50 km long and elongates in a northwest direction.
 Its northern edge is approximately 120 km southwest of Nairobi, while the southern edge is close to the Tanzanian border, at the north-western limit of Lake Natron.

 The Aberdare Range forms a section of the eastern rim of the Kenyan Great Rift Valley to the north of Nairobi.
 Mount Satima, the highest point of the Aberdares, lies at the northern edge, and Mount Kinangop, the second-highest point, at the southern end.
-The mountains peaks form a ridge between the two peaks.
+The mountain’s peaks form a ridge between the two peaks.
 Ngong Hills are peaked in a ridge along the east of the Great Rift Valley, located southwest near Nairobi.

 The Great Rift Valley contains fertile soils such as Andisols as a result of moderately recent volcanic activities.